-Appointment means the employment, engagement or authorisation of an Accredited Practitioner to provide services within the Facility according to the By-Laws, any Conditions defined by law and which may be supplemented by a Contract of Employment or Contract of Engagement, or howsoever named by the Facility.
+Appointment means the authorisation of an Accredited Practitioner to provide services within the Facility according to the By-Laws and any Conditions defined by law which, for any practitioner who is an employee, may be supplemented by a contract of employment.
+The Appointment is a conditional licence and does not of itself create any contractual relationship between an Accredited Practitioner and a Facility or SVHA, including any contract of employment.

 Behavioural Standards means the standard of conduct and behaviour expected of an Accredited Practitioner arising from personal interactions, communication and other forms of interaction with other Accredited Practitioners, employees of SVHA, Board members of SVHA, executive of SVHA, third party service providers, patients, family members of patients and others.
-The minimum standard required of Accredited Practitioners in order to achieve the Behavioural Standards is compliance with the Code of Conduct, the expectations set out in the Good Medical Practice: A Code of Conduct for Doctors in Australia (as applicable), SVHA Vision, Mission, Values and Care Statements, and the Catholic Health Code of Ethical Standards..
+The minimum standard required of Accredited Practitioners in order to achieve the Behavioural Standards is compliance with the Code of Conduct, the expectations set out in the Good Medical Practice: A Code of Conduct for Doctors in Australia (as applicable), SVHA Vision, Mission, Values and Care Statements, and the Catholic Health Code of Ethical Standards.